digitalbricklayer/dubdub2com/content/post/my-world-war-2-wargaming-journey/index.md

 ## Bolt Action

-Bolt Action is the absolute jugernaut of hobbyist World War 2 wargaming.
+Bolt Action is the absolute juggernaut of hobbyist World War 2 wargaming.
 A lot of wargamers enter the hobby through Warhammer sci-fi offerings eventually want to go historical and the logical place for them to go is Bolt Action.

 ![Leeds Night Owls Bolt Action Game](bolt-action-1.jpg)